 The aims of the course are to:

-- introduce methods for control system design based on the optimization of an objective subject to the constraints given by the system dynamics and limits on inputs and states.
+- introduce methods for feedback system design based on the optimization of an objective, including reinforcement learning and predictive control.

 - demonstrate how such control laws can be computed and implemented in practice.

 As specific objectives, by the end of the course students should be able to:

 - understand the derivation and application of optimal control methods.

 - appreciate the main ideas, applications and techniques of predictive control and reinforcement learning.

 - Formulation of convex optimisation problems

 Predictive Control (7L + 1 examples class, Prof J M Maciejowski)